 Synthetic diamond is industrially produced by sintering, starting from carbon and specific catalysts.

 Likewise, CBN does not exist in nature and is produced industrially by applying high temperature and pressure to Born and Nitride.
 The result of this very specific process is Cubic Boron Nitride.

 Different conditions in the sintering process llow the production of superabrasives with different friability, geometry and cutting abilities.

 Possible applications of electroplated tools

-Muzzi has an extensive manufacturing programme for special diamond and cubic boron nitride (CBN) tools with an electroplated bond.
+Muzzi has an extensive manufacturing programme for special diamond tools and CBN wheels with an electroplated bond.
 An overview of materials, which can be processed using diamond or cubic boron nitride is provided in the table below: